Alloa: Weaving and glass making

 The town itself continued to be known for its weaving and glassmaking industries well into the 19th and early 20th centuries.

 Brewing

 Alloa was long associated with the brewing industry, with at least nine major breweries producing ales at its height.
-However industrial decline during the late 20th century has led to the economy relying more on retail and leisure.
+However industrial decline during the mid to late 20th century has led to the economy relying more on retail and leisure.
 The first brewing firms in the town were Younger in 1762 and Meiklejohn in 1784.

 Alloa ale was sent to London and George Younger had an extensive export trade to the West Indies, Egypt and the Far East.
 Alloa was also home to Alloa Brewery Co, developing Graham's Golden Lager in 1927 which was renamed Skol in the 1950s.
 Closures and mergers during the mid-20th century reduced the number of breweries to two and by 1999 after the closure of MacLay's Thistle Brewery, only one remained, the Forth Brewery which became Williams Bros. in 2003.